charlotearaneta/recruitment-screening-bot/case-study.md

 ### ✔ How automation supports—not replaces—human judgment
 AI is most effective when used to augment decision-making rather than automate final outcomes.

-### ✔ How small tools can enable scalable HR-Tech solutions
+### ✔ How small tools can enable scalable HR Tech solutions
 This project laid the groundwork for more advanced systems such as an Automated Applicant Tracker.

 ### Building an end-to-end automation tool deepened my confidence in: